DaLairBear/CTMS/README.md

 Designing a UI that is is the most imperative aspect of this project as coordinators/providers are the for most users of this program.
 Making a system that they find easy to use to input data that is fast and reactive will always be the priority.

 Once a user interface is mocked up a stack will be decided upon to decide to promote the utmost efficiency of the user end and data capture/access.
+Most likely I will be using a stack of React/Django/PostgresQL to begin with as Python and Javascript are in my current knowledge base.
+But this is subject to change depending on the challenges that arise in the process of developing this.